ansel9618/youtube-etl/README.md

 * Branching into either Core Schema Creation or Updating
 * Core schema data quality checks

-### **Staging/ Core schema creation**
+### **Staging/ Core schemas _creation_ DAG run scenario**

 <p align="center">
   <img width="2000" height="125" src="images/orchestration/schema_creation.png">
 </p>

-### **Staging/ Core schema updating**
+### **Staging/ Core schemas _updating_ DAG run scenario**

 <p align="center">
   <img width="2000" height="125" src="images/orchestration/schema_updating.png">
 </p>

-One could argue that the DAG design need not have the branching components since the staging/core schema creation is a one time event and successive pulls will always branch along the updating route.
-This is true however this design was chosen to get accustomed with using the `@task.branch` (BranchPythonOperator) in Airflow and also to use trigger rules such as `none_failed_min_one_success`
+One could argue that the DAG design need not have the branching components since the staging/core schemas creation is a one time event and successive pulls will always branch along the updating route.
+Although this is true, the design was chosen to get accustomed with using the `@task.branch` (BranchPythonOperator) in Airflow and also to use trigger rules such as `none_failed_min_one_success`

 ## **Testing**